matthewphamilton/r4dev/content/en/docs/Framework/Foundation/Module syntax.md

 - Documentation
 weight: 63
 description: >
   ready4 modules use a simple and consistent syntax.
-This brief article outlines the key elements of this syntax.
 ---

 {{% pageinfo %}}